Stanley Wijesundera: Academic career

 On return to Ceylon he was appointed as a lecturer in the University of Ceylon, where he served in both Peradeniya and Colombo in various capacities from 1948 to 1977 as Assistant Lecturer, Lecturer, Associate Professor and also on various commit-tees both academic and administrative.

 He Served as a member of the University Senate from 1970 to 1978.
 He become a Professor at the Department of Biochemistry in the Faculty of Medicine, University of Colombo becoming the Chair of the Department in 1978.
 Thereafter he become the Dean of the Faculty of Science and later was appointed as the first Vice Chancellor of the University of Colombo in January, 1979, when it was established as an Independent university after the disestablishment of University of Sri Lanka.
 He served as the chairman of the Association of Commonwealth Universities from 1983 to 1984.

 Wijesundera retired from the office of the Vice Chancellor in late 1988, and was succeeded by G. L. Peiris.
 He was given his own office at the College House after he left office to continue his researches.

 Assassination

 During the 1987–89 JVP Insurrection, Wijesundera came under pressure from elements of the Janatha Vimukthi Peramuna (JVP) to shut down the university.
 Wijesundera steadfastly refused the demand.
 This led to his assassination at the Library Room in the College House by members of the JVP on 8 March 1989.

 Personal life

-He was married the daughter of Walter Wijewardena and was the brother-in-law of the Upali Wijewardene.
+He was married to Kalyani, the daughter of Walter Wijewardena and was the brother-in-law of the Upali Wijewardene.
 He was the Basnayake Nilame of the Kelaniya Raja Maha Vihara, a post later taken up by his son Shalitha Wijesundara, former chairman of the Sri Lanka Airports Authority and current Provincial Councilor, Western Province.
-His youngest daughter Lakmini WIjesundera, founder and CEO of BoardPAC and IronOne Technologies is the Entrepreneur of the Year in Sri Lanka for three consecutive years since 2015 and has been the first Ernst & Young EY Winning Woman to represent Sri Lanka.
+His youngest daughter Lakmini Wijesundera, founder and CEO of BoardPAC and IronOne Technologies is the Entrepreneur of the Year in Sri Lanka for three consecutive years since 2015 and has been the first Ernst & Young EY Winning Woman to represent Sri Lanka.